The Design of the Roland Juno oscillators

 If you were to connect the clock straight to the transistor then things wouldn't work quite right.
 Since the clock stays high for half of its cycle, that means that the transistor would stay on for half as cycle as well and the capacitor wouldn't be able to charge for half of the time:

-So there has to be some circuit between between the clock and the transistor that makes sure the transistor is only turned on for a very short period of time during the clock cycle to let the capacitor discharge.
+So there has to be a circuit between between the clock and the transistor that makes sure the transistor is only turned on for a very short period of time during the clock cycle to let the capacitor discharge.

 The RC differentiator